wp-plugins/car-demon/readme.txt

 * I only have one location, how do I hide the location radio buttons on my forms?

-You will need to set the location arguement for your form shortcodes to the form's contact name entered under the default location.
+You will need to set the location argument for your form shortcodes to the form's contact name entered under the default location.
 Exp. [part_request location="Default Part Name"], this will hide the location radio buttons.

 * How do I get rid of the drop down on the Contact Us Form?
 I want it to always go to the same person.

-The contact form shortcode, [contact_us], has an arguement of "send_to" that accepts a single email address.
+The contact form shortcode, [contact_us], has an argument of "send_to" that accepts a single email address.
-If you set this arguement in your shortcode it will hide the drop down and send the contact form to the address you supplied.
+If you set this argument in your shortcode it will hide the drop down and send the contact form to the address you supplied.
 Exp. [contact_us send_to="me@my_site.com"]

 == Screenshots ==